Canon 1D Mark IV vs Nikon D3

 - More heavily discounted: Has been around for much longer (launched in August 2007).

 If the count of relative strengths (bullet points above) is taken as a measure, the D3 comes out slightly ahead of the 1D Mark IV (4 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Other camera comparisons